 You might have heard about organizations such as Domino’s Pizza, H&R Block and Miami University being sued for failure to comply with the Americans With Disabilities Act (ADA) guidelines on web content.
+Is website ADA compliance something you need to worry about?

 We’ll answer that question in depth — spoiler alert, the short answer is that if you have customers or users in the United States, the answer is “yes!” — and provide some details to get you up to speed.
 By the time you finish this article, you’ll know exactly which steps to take to start making your website ADA compliant.